GuideNepalInvestingFDMutual FundCITTax

 Given the same रू 1,00,000, in rough order:

-- Is your emergency fund full?
+1. Is your emergency fund full?
 Three months of essentials, in a regular savings account.
-If not, that's where this money goes — see the emergency fund sizing post.
+If not, that's where this money goes; see the emergency fund sizing post.

-- Are you in the 20%+ tax slab and below the combined deduction cap?
-Some of this money probably belongs in CIT, regardless of horizon — the tax break is doing real work.
-Mostly affects salaried people with stable income; less relevant for irregular freelance income (covered separately in the freelance tax post).
+3. Are you in the 20%+ tax slab and below the combined deduction cap?
+Some of this money probably belongs in CIT, regardless of horizon.
+The tax break is doing real work.
+Mostly relevant for salaried people with stable income; less so for irregular freelance income (covered separately in the freelance tax post).

 The mistake to avoid is picking a vehicle by headline return without naming the goal.
 "Highest return" without a horizon and a tax slab is a noise question.